 When walking around Lisbon’s little (steep) stairs you might stumble upon an amazing wall filled with street art.
 This piece, Escadinhas de São Cristóvão, was created by multiple artists to celebrate the neighborhood and its identity.
 Have a good look and you’ll discover old ladies having a chat at their doors, wine, the church of Säo Cristóvaõ’s priest, the river siren, the fado singers (fadistas) and much more.

-The piece was curated by M.A.S.C., a local initiative of a group of friends that knew each other form the same street when they lived in São Cristóvão, including our Spotter!
-They gathered their funds by offering fado to the neighborhood, getting funds the Portuguese way.
+The piece was curated by M.A.S.C., a local initiative of a group of friends that knew each other form the same street when they lived in São Cristóvão, including me!
+We gathered their funds by offering fado to the neighborhood, getting funds the Portuguese way.

 We thought of the amazing historical and cultural value of this part of Lisbon and felt compelled to show it to everyone — Alexandre Cotovio